Parashōt, The Original Bible Study!

 Parashōt for Christians

-The weekly parsha is read in the synagogue on the Sabbath and Holy Days but is also studied throughout the week.
+The weekly parsha is read in the synagogue on the Sabbath and Holy Days and studied throughout the week.
 The portion read on the upcoming Sabbath is usually studied throughout the week.
 Everyone’s on the same page when it’s read in the synagogue since they’ve been reading and studying it all week prior.

 Messianic Jewish congregations often add a reading from the New Testament (Brit Chadashah in Hebrew) to the readings from the Torah and haftarah.
 I find this quite interesting as the reading from the New Testament covers the same theme as that in the Torah and haftarah portions.
 This Bible study method reveals one of the most extraordinary things about the book.
-Instead of being two separate books, the Old and New Testaments have the same themes – they’re just two parts of the same fantastic story!
+Instead of two separate books, the Old and New Testaments have the same themes – they’re just two parts of the same fantastic story!

 Interested in Studying the Bible Through the Parashōt?

 Here’s my free printable Parsha and Holiday Reading Schedule for this year.
 It includes New Testament readings with themes relevant to each Torah and haftarah reading.
 John Parsons, the author of the Hebrew for Christians website, has a study using the parsha readings to aid Christians interested in the Jewish roots of their faith called A Year Through the Torah: A Week-By-Week Journey for Christians.
-This book is an excellent way to study the Bible and explore our roots!
+This book is an excellent way to study the Bible!

 You may also like...